 Quyen Trinh, Anise’s Executive Chef, was from Saigon, Vietnam’s largest city.
-With a population of over 8 million, Saigon is not only Vietnam’s financial hub, it is also Vietnam’s cultural center with arts, plays, music, and of course culinary excellence.
+With a population of over 8 million, Saigon is not only Vietnam’s financial hub, but it is also Vietnam’s cultural center with arts, plays, music, and of course culinary excellence.
 When migrants from all over Vietnam moved to Saigon to find better economic opportunities, they also inadvertently brought their favorite food with them.
 Over time, Saigon eventually turned into the mecca of Vietnamese cuisine.
 As a native of Saigon, Quyen got to sample the best in Vietnamese fares right outside her doors and have acquired a love for fine Vietnamese dining ever since.

 In America, Quyen decided to formalized her love for fine dining by enrolling in Escoffier School of Culinary Arts in Boulder, Colorado.
 Escoffier is a top 10 culinary school as per collegerank.net, top 5 culinary school per thebestschools.org, and top 10 as per USA Today.
 After graduating from Escoffier with high honors, Quyen worked at Cholon, Cherry Hills Country Club, and most recently at Olive and Finch.

 Armed with her newly acquired western culinary education along with experiences in some of the best restaurant establishments in Denver, Quyen takes the best of Vietnamese cuisine and created Anise, Modern Vietnamese Eatery.